-Another episode dictated what happened to a man or woman if they stopped thinking about sex for some time.
-George ends up becoming significantly more intelligent and starts fixing most of the problems in his life along with learning at a great pace.
-He only stops when the Portuguese he learns helps him pick up a hot waitress.
+Another episode dictated what happened to a man or woman if they abstained from sex for some time.
+George ends up becoming significantly more intelligent and starts fixing most of the problems in his life along with learning at a great pace, since previously the vast majority of his brain was always thinking of sex, and it was now functioning properly for the first time.
+He only stops when the Portuguese he learns helps him pick up a hot waitress (he did the math and calculated how rare this opportunity was).
 Elaine on the other hand gets progressively dumber when sex is no longer involved since women can get sex so easily they take it for granted.

 Jerry wrestles with this one in another episode.
 He's dating a woman who's very attractive but also very dumb and unlikable, and he's debating whether or not to break up with her.
 He says this inner struggle is like a chess game between his brain and his penis.
 This leads to a rather humorous visual metaphor